govCMS/GovCMS8-project/README.md

 ### Troubleshooting

-If you're unable to get started, please try the following before getting composer update working:
+If you're unable to get started, please try the following before getting `composer update` to work:
-* ``composer require symfony/event-dispatcher:"4.3.11 as 3.4.35"`
+* `composer require symfony/event-dispatcher:"4.3.11 as 3.4.35"`

 ### Quick Start